 Perils of Automatic Payments?

-If you do not cancel these payments, companies can take your Paypal payment without notice.
+Companies can take your Paypal payment without notice if you do not cancel these payments.
 You permitted them already.
-It is possible to recuperate if payment is taken (via PayPal’s resolution process), but your money may not come back.
+It is possible to recuperate if payment is taken (via PayPal's resolution process), but your money may not return.

-Are there companies that snap up demised companies’ assets and PayPal accounts?
-Do these companies maybe try to withdraw money when they shouldn’t?
-I hope not, but I would not be surprised.
+Are there companies that snap up demised companies' assets and PayPal accounts?
+Do these companies maybe try to withdraw money when they shouldn't?
+They better not!

 Remember that phishing scams can be hidden in emails that look like automatic payment emails.